Who May Be Civilly Liable for Elder Abuse in New Mexico?

 If you suspect that a loved one is suffering abuse or neglect, or is being exploited by persons who are entrusted with their care, it’s important to report the abuse immediately and to speak to an experienced personal injury attorney about the situation.
 Your lawyer can analyze your loved one’s case and determine whether a potential claim for compensation exists.

 In Las Cruces, New Mexico, the Ruhmann Law Firm has years of experience in elder abuse injury cases.
-Our team of dedicated attorneys work very hard to fight for the rights of our clients and to obtain compensation that they legally deserve.
+Our team of dedicated attorneys works very hard to fight for the rights of our clients and to obtain the compensation that they legally deserve.

 We encourage you to call us at (915) 845-4529 for a free evaluation of your case.